Helga Pedersen (Norway): Mayor of Tana

+Mere weeks before the 2023 party convention, Pedersen was open to succeeding Kjersti Stenseng as party secretary as part of a greater renewal of the party's leadership.
+This was despite the fact that Stenseng had previously announced that she would seek re-election.
+On 30 April, Pedersen announced that she wouldn't stand as a candidate to succeed Stenseng, arguing that she didn't have sufficient support within the party.

+Pedersen was succeeded by the Centre Party's Jon Erland Balto on 12 October 2023 following the local elections the previous month.

 Personal life

 Pedersen is married to Erik Brenli, a journalist originally from Brandbu in Hadeland.
 They married on 12 July 2008, after having been in a relationship for almost five years.
 Together they have two daughters, named Anna and Maja and they divide their time between Oslo and their rural estate in Vestertana, Finnmark.

 Both Pedersen and her children are officially listed as members of the Sámi national minority, gaining some privileges in regards to the Sami parliamentary elections, as well as in agriculture.
 Pedersen speaks fluently the Sámi language, and always dons the traditional Sámi Gákti dress on official celebrations and receptions.

 Controversies

 In 2009 media said that Pedersen and her husband illegally had resided in their beach-front home in Tana.
 The residence was only approved as a part-time vacation retreat, and the couple had not applied for the necessary permits to have it reclassified as an all-year residence.

 In 2014 at a local meeting of Labour party members in Vadsø, she called for members to tar (or smear) (sverte) the Conservative-led government; there was criticism, and she apologized for her comments.